-How I breathe matters?
+How we breathe matters?

 Who can benefit from improved breathing?

-Typically-developed, those with complicated anatomy, special circumstances, or unique needs
+Typically-developed individuals of any age, as well as those with complicated anatomy, special circumstances, or unique needs

-Elite athletes looking for the difference-making edge over their competition
+Athletes looking for the difference-making edge over their competition

 Musicians and singers trying to make their instrument more powerful and precise